Independence referendum is Scotland’s choice, says Jeremy Corbyn

 “It should not be determined by the UK Government in Westminster, and I think we have to make that very, very clear indeed.”

-Mr Corbyn spoke at the founding conference of Your Party Scotland, where members also met to decide the approach to May’s Scottish Parliament elections.
+Mr Corbyn spoke at the founding conference of Your Party Scotland, where it was announced 70% of party members had voted to stand in the 2026 Holyrood election.

-Should the party decide to stand, it said the process for selecting candidates, and developing policy, will begin as early as next week.
+A motion saying the party should “prioritise standing candidates on the regional list in a limited number of regions”, while standing “fewer candidates elsewhere”, also passed with 64% of the vote.

+The process for selecting candidates and developing policy is expected to begin in the coming days, while a run-off vote to determine the nature of any alliance with other parties in future elections is expected to conclude next week.

 Organising group member Ellie Gomersall said: “The political establishment has let people across Scotland down time after time.
 It couldn’t be clearer that a new movement – built from the ground up by ordinary people – is desperately needed.